 People in this career work in these sectors.

-Employment of farmers, ranchers, and other agricultural managers is projected to show little or no change from 2020 to 2030.
-Despite limited employment growth, about 84,800 openings for farmers, ranchers, and other agricultural managers are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.Read More
+Employment of farmers, ranchers, and other agricultural managers is projected to decline 3 percent from 2021 to 2031.
+Despite decliningemployment, about 85,600 openings for farmers, ranchers, and other agricultural managers are projected each year, on average, over the decade.
+All of those openings are expected to result from the need to replace workers who transfer to other occupations or exit the labor force, such as to retire.Read More

 Gray states indicate no data available